Diosix hypervisor

 Load the hypervisor

-Diosix operates at the M-mode level and must be executed directly by the target system’s early bootloader or firmware.
+Diosix runs in Machine-mode (M-mode) and must be loaded by the early bootloader or firmware:

-3. Ensure the bootloader passes the physical address of a valid hardware Device Tree Blob (DTB) in the RISC-V a1 register to enable peripheral auto-discovery.
+3. Ensure the bootloader passes the physical address of the Device Tree Blob (DTB) in the RISC-V a1 register.